Sub-spin-flop switching of a fully compensated antiferromagnet by magnetic field

-We also perform magnetoresistance (MR) and angular magnetoresistance (AMR) measurements at various temperatures.
-Interestingly, similar behaviors are observed at 7\,K [Figs.~\ref{MR}(c) and \ref{MR}(d)], where the sample resides in the incommensurate spin-density wave (SDW) state, albeit with minor differences in the hysteresis features.
-Although a finite angular variation of resistivity is expected in this phase due to the stripe-like magnetic structure, the observed strong in-plane anisotropy is still surprising for a system with perfectly collinear AFM order.
-This may be attributed to the pronounced structural anisotropy of the stripe-like magnetic sublattice, which could enable the emergence of N\'{e}el spin currents along the stripe direction \cite{shao2023}.

 Figures \ref{AMR}(a) and \ref{AMR}(b) display the AMR at 9 T below and above $T_{N1}$, respectively.
 The squared two-fold angular dependence persists up to 8 K and vanishes near $T_{N1}$.
-Above $T_{N1}$, the AMR follows a conventional trigonometric form that originates from the Lorentz effect.
+Well above $T_{N1}$, the AMR follows a conventional trigonometric form that originates from the Lorentz effect.
 Although the hysteresis behavior shows no significant difference in different phases, $\Delta\theta$ at 9 T, defined as the angular difference between ascending and descending angular scans, decreases initially with increasing temperature, peaks at $T_{N2}$ and decreases rapidly to zero approaching $T_{N1}$ [Fig. \ref{AMR}(c)].
 Intriguingly, while $\Delta R/R_{AVE}$, defined as the ratio of the difference between maximum and minimum resistance at the largest MR hysteresis to their average value, shows a similar temperature trend, its peak lies between $T_{N1}$ and $T_{N2}$ with a minimum at $T_{N2}$ [Fig. \ref{AMR}(d)].
-These results suggest complex domain dynamics modulated by magnetic field amplitude and direction.